 - Difficulty standing on your toes

-Doctors will advise that you run some tests to know the severity of the injury and the proper way of management.
+Doctors will examine to know the severity of the injury and the proper way of management.

 X-rays are not usually recommended because it is a muscle injury but can be necessary to ensure that there is no fracture or dislocation that may happen at the knee or ankle joint.